 Governance Relates to the systems and processes which ensure the overall direction, effectiveness, supervision and accountability of an organisation.
 It is about leadership and ensuring that an organisation is effectively and properly run.
 Governing documents When you set up a charity, by law you must have a governing document.
 This is the rulebook which sets out how your charity will be run.
 Leadership The action of guiding or directing a group or organisation.
 Management The process of organising and co-ordinating activities in order to achieve organisational objectives.
 Monitoring The routine and systematic collection of information against a plan.
 Outcomes The changes, benefits, learning or other effects that occur as a result of work carried out.
 These can be wanted or unwanted, expected or unexpected.
 Outputs Products, services or facilities that result from a provider or projects activities.
 Performance Criteria Method of evidencing that a standard has been met.
 Personal and Public Involvement (PPI) Active engagement of persons that use services, their carers' and the public to discuss issues and gain their opinion on issues relating to the delivery of the service.
 Providers Organisation that provides a defined service.
-Referral A referral relates to the transfer of the whole handling of a service users case or some part of it to another organisation (external referral) or to someone else within your own organisation who may have additional skills or competencies to best meet their needs (internal referral).
-Relevant personnel The body of persons relevant for the delivery of a service / organisational goals of a provider.
-These persons may deliver their role either through paid service or in a voluntary capacity.
-Responsibility The state of being accountable.
-Service User Involvement (SUI) Active engagement of service users to discuss issues and gain their opinion on issues relating to the delivery of the service.
-Signposting The term signposting effectively describes the process of giving a service user the details of other complementary services or organisations that may be able to help them, or where it had been determined that the service or organisation you represent cannot help.
-Standard An explicit statement of expected quality.
-Supervision Overseeing and monitoring the work performance of others by giving clear instructions on what is to be done, monitoring the work, holding people accountable and providing support and guidance.
-Transparency Being easy to understand, open, frank and honest in all activities, communications, transactions and operations.
-Volunteer A person who commits time and energy to undertake an activity that aims to benefit someone (individuals or groups, other than or in addition to close relatives) or the environment, freely through choice and without concern for financial gain.
+Referral A referral relates to the transfer of the whole handling of a service users case or some part of it to another organisation (external referral) or to someone else within rganisation who may have additional skills or competencies to best needs (internal referral).
+10000 (Internal forestar). of persons relevant for the delivery of a service / organisational goals of These persons may deliver their role either through paid service or in capacity. f being accountable. agement of service users to discuss issues and gain their opinion on ting to the delivery of the service. ignposting effectively describes the process of giving a service user the ther complementary services or organisations that may be able to help here it had been determined that the service or organisation you cannot help. statement of expected quality. g and monitoring the work performance of others by giving clear son what is to be done, monitoring the work, holding people e and providing support and guidance. to understand, open, frank and honest in all activities, ations, transactions and operations. who commits time and energy to undertake an activity that aims to neone (individuals or groups, other than or in addition to close relatives) conment, freely through choice and without concern for financial gain.